-Over the years my paintings in oil and gouache have coalesced around two dominant concerns.
-First, the creation of images which mine history and culture for meaningful metaphors, critique and commentary and second, the continuing development of techniques although traditional in inception stretch the possibilities of representation as a contemporary aesthetic practice.
+Over the years my studio work in oil and gouache has coalesced around two main concerns.
+First, the creation of images that mine culture and history for satirical commentary, metaphors and wit.
+Second, the continuing development of painting technique that expands the possibilities of traditional painted representation as cutting edge visual expression.

-My gouache paintings originate in a phrase or idea presently finding currency in the mass media, either print or electronic, and through drawing is translated into a design linking image and text to create an often biting or humorous commentary.
-The paint is applied exploiting the marvelous opacity of the medium thereby facilitating hatching, layering and strong flat color juxtapositions.
+The gouache on paper paintings originate in a phrase or idea presently finding currency in the popular mass media, or literature or film, or a combination of these.
+An idea is translated through drawing into a composition linking image and text that proposes a frequently funny or biting comment.
+The paint is applied exploiting the opacity of the medium.
+This technique facilitates juxtapositions of hatching, layering and strong flat color.

 For ideas and guidance I look at the history of painting, especially the german expressionists and the dutch and flemish masters.
 Because of the painterly character of their compositions, a huge influence has been the great filmakers of the silent era.